Proofs of Proof-of-Stake with Sublinear Complexity: Introduction

+Let us discuss the intuition about how our construction works.
+We start with the existing full node design and iteratively make it more lightweight.

+\myparagraph{Full nodes.} A \emph{full node} client boots holding only the genesis block and connects to other full nodes (known as \emph{provers}) in order to synchronize to the latest tip.
+The full node downloads the entire chain block-by-block verifying each transaction in the process.
+This incurs high communication and computational complexity.
+Once the client verifies the latest tip, it has calculated the latest state and can answer user queries such as \emph{``what is my balance?''}.
+In order for the full node to get to the correct tip, at least one connection to an honest peer is required (this is known as the \emph{existential honesty} assumption~\cite{backbone,backbone-new,varbackbone,pass-asynchronous}).

-Consider a client that boots up in the first epoch, and wishes to find its current balance.
-The client knows the initial committee at the genesis.
-If that committee has honest majority, its members can sign the latest system state.
-Then, the client only has to verify the committee signatures on the state and take a majority vote.
-In PoS protocols, the stake changes hands in every epoch.
-Hence, to repeat the same verification at later epochs, the client needs to keep track of the current committee.
+\myparagraph{Sync committees.} Let's try to improve on the efficiency of the full node to make it a \emph{light client}.
+PoS protocols typically proceed in \emph{epochs} during which the validator set is fixed.
+In each epoch, a subset of validators is elected by the protocol as the epoch \emph{committee}.
+This is a set of public keys.
+The security of the protocol assumes that the majority~\cite{snowwhite,ouroboros,praos,genesis} or super-majority~\cite{casper,pbft,tendermint-paper,hotstuff} of the committee members are honest during the epoch.
+The current committee signs the latest state.
+Therefore, the client does not need to download all the blocks, but instead only needs to download the latest state and verify the committee signatures on it.
+However, the stake changes hands in every epoch.
+Hence, to perform the verification at some later epoch, the client needs to keep track of the current committee.
 To help the client in this endeavor, the committee members of each epoch, while active, sign a \emph{handover} message inaugurating the members of the new committee~\cite{pos-sidechains}.
 This enables the light client to discover the latest committee by processing a sequence of such handovers.
-Regrettably, the sizes of handover messages and the committees can be large, imposing an undue bandwidth requirement on the light client.
-Moreover, the sequence of handovers grows linearly with the lifetime of the protocol.

-The client can leverage the \emph{existential honesty assumption} to reduce its communication load.
-Towards this goal, it connects to multiple provers, which might provide conflicting state claims.
-To discover the truthful party, the client plays the disagreeing provers against each other.
-Upon observing two conflicting provers, it asks from each prover a sequence of hash values corresponding to its claimed sequence of past committees.
-The client then finds the \emph{first point of disagreement} between the two returned sequences through a linear search.
-Finally, it asks the provers to show the correctness of the handover at the point of disagreement.
-Each prover subsequently reveals the committee attested by the hash at that point, the previous committee and the associated handover messages.
-Upon validating these messages which can be done locally and efficiently, the client identifies the truthful party, and accepts its state.

-Although the client at this stage is still linear, it has a smaller communication load, as it downloads succinct hashes of the old committees instead of the committees themselves.
-This reduction in the message size demonstrates the power of existential honesty in practical settings, and gives the \optclient its name.